KARNATISAITHARUN/documentation/using-ocular/workspaces.md

  1. Via shorthand.

  ```
- createCpgAndSp("subjects/JavaVulnerableLab.war")
+ ocular> createCpgAndSp("subjects/JavaVulnerableLab.war")
  ```

 2. First creating the CPG, then creating the Security Profile.

 ```
-createCpg("subjects/JavaVulnerableLab.war")
+ocular> createCpg("subjects/JavaVulnerableLab.war")
-createSp
+ocular> createSp
 ```

 3. By explicitly specifying the overlays.

 ```
-createCpg("subjects/JavaVulnerableLab.war", "semanticcpg", "tagging", "securityprofile")
+ocular> createCpg("subjects/JavaVulnerableLab.war", "semanticcpg", "tagging", "securityprofile")
 ```

 ## Managing a Workspace

 Managing a workspace involves loading and removing (unloading CPG and running queries.
 The commands to manage a workspace are illustrated using the HelloShiftLeft demo Java application.

-* `workspace`.
+* `ocular> workspace`.
 Load all of an application's CPGs in the workspace.
 The last entry is the active CPG.

-* `unloadCpg`.
+* `ocular> unloadCpg`.
 Remove (unload) the newly created CPG from the workspace.

-* `loadCpg("hello-shiftleft-0.0.1-SNAPSHOT.jar")`.
+* `ocular> loadCpg("hello-shiftleft-0.0.1-SNAPSHOT.jar")`.
 Load a specific CPG, by name, in the workspace.
 Once loaded, this CPG is  active.

-* `cpg.method.fullName.l`.
+* `ocular> cpg.method.fullName.l`.
 Run query on the active CPG in the workspace.

-* `cpgs.flatMap(_.method.fullName.l)`.
+* `ocular> cpgs.flatMap(_.method.fullName.l)`.
 Run query on all CPGs in the workspace and join results.

 ## Managing Overlays

 You manage overlays by showing all overlay creators, loading a CPG only with a `semanticcpg` overlay and adding a tagging overlay.
 The commands to manage overlays are illustrated using the Java Vulnerable Lab application.

-* `overlays`.
+* `ocular> overlays`.
 Show all available overlay creators.

-* `loadCpg("JavaVulnerableLab.war", "semanticcpg")`.
+* `ocular> loadCpg("JavaVulnerableLab.war", "semanticcpg")`.
 Load a CPG only with the `semanticcpg` overlay.

-* `addOverlay("tagging")`.
+* `ocular> addOverlay("tagging")`.
 Add the tagging overlay.

 ## Identifying Application Code and Dependencies